-The Loan Tree is New Jersey’s leading provider of Fannie Mae HomeStyle mortgages for the past 31 years.
-The Fannie Mae HomeStyle Renovation Mortgage program enables borrowers to purchase a home that needs repairs, remodeling or renovation.
-The program also allows for current homeowners to refinance their existing mortgage while providing additional funds for your renovation project while offering the benefit of one low fixed rate.
+The Loan Tree is New Jersey's leading provider of Fannie Mae HomeStyle AND Freddie Mac CHOICERenovation mortgages for the past 30 years.
+These programs enable borrowers to purchase a home that needs repairs, remodeling or renovation.
+The programs also allows for the refinance of an existing mortgage while providing additional funds for renovating the property with one low fixed rate mortgage.

-One of the many benefits of the HomeStyle program include being able to use the “after improved” appraised value to calculate your available mortgage amount.
-The “after improved” value is a higher value because it assumes that the renovation work has already been completed.
-Unlike traditional Conventional and FHA mortgages which limit your mortgage amount ONLY on the “current value” of your home, the HomeStyle provides up to 95% of the “after improved” value which means that your renovation dreams are more likely to become a reality.
+One of the many benefits of the HomeStyle or Choicer program include being able to use the "after improved" appraised value to calculate your available mortgage amount.
+The "after improved" value provides a higher valuation because it assumes that the renovation work has already been completed.
+Unlike traditional Conventional and FHA mortgages which limit your mortgage amount ONLY on the "current value" of your home, the HomeStyle and Choicer provide up to 95% of the "after improved" value which means that more renovation dreams will become a reality.

-It can be exhausting finding a suitable home to buy that offers all of the comforts and features that you’re looking for.
-Disrepair, limited living space, energy inefficiency and outdated kitchens and bathrooms can rule out purchasing a home even if it’s in a great location.
-As housing stocks dwindle in NJ, homeowners may also choose to take advantage of a HomeStyle Renovation refinance mortgage which can pay off your exiting mortgage AND include the cost of your renovation project.
+It can be exhausting finding a suitable home to buy that offers all of the comforts and features that you're looking for.
+Disrepair, limited living space, energy inefficiency and outdated kitchens and bathrooms can rule out purchasing a home even if it's in a great location.
+As housing stocks dwindle in NJ, consumers may also wish to consider a HomeStyle or Choicer Renovation refinance mortgage which can pay off your exiting mortgage AND include the cost of necessary upgrades and improvements.
 A single mortgage can add up to lower closing costs and lower rates.
 Previously, consumers had to turn to second mortgages and home equity loans to pay for energy upgrades or renovation projects after they had already purchased the home with a first loan.

-If the renovation costs for the home purchase or refinance exceeds the Fannie Mae HomeStyle $15,000 threshold, then the participation of a HUD-licensed HomeStyle Consultant is required.
-An available list of and fee schedule for a HomeStyle Consultant can be found here.
-Should the renovation cost not exceed the $15,000 threshold, then a Consultant is not necessary.
-The Consultant remains involved and will assist you throughout the entire renovation project.
-Moreover, dual disbursement funds for the various phases of work in your renovation account will not be released until the work is certified complete by the HomeStyle Consultant.
+If the renovation costs for the home purchase or refinance exceeds the HomeStyle or Choicer $25,000 threshold, then the participation of a HUD-licensed Consultant will be required.
+Should the renovation cost not exceed the $25,000 threshold, then a Consultant is not necessary.
+Moreover, funds for up to 5 draws for the improvements won’t be released to the homeowners/contractor until that portion of the work is certified to be completed by the Consultant.
+These draw checks are endorsed to the homeowner & Contractor where the homeowner must sign the check in order for the contractor to deposit.

 Eligible properties include: